-During a leave related to the employee's serious health condition, the employee shall exhaust all available paid sick leave, personal leave or vacation before continuing such leave on an unpaid basis.
+During a leave related to the employee's serious health condition, the employee shall exhaust all available paid sick leave, personal leave and vacation before continuing such leave on an unpaid basis.

-During a family or medical leave provided under this policy for birth, placement of a child for adoption or foster care, or for care of a family member, an employee shall first exhaust all unused vacation or personal days before continuing such leave on an unpaid basis.
+During a family or medical leave provided under this policy for all other FMLA-qualifying leave, an employee shall exhaust all unused vacation, personal days, and paid sick leave before continuing such leave on an unpaid basis.